seeligd/airmon/README.md

 ```

 ## E-Ink Display
-- `eink/display.py` code to render e-ink display and respond to touch events
+- `eink/display.py` - consumes static/eink_output.png as well as summary information provided by the above web service and responds to key presses to show different graphs - e.g. inside / outside
   note: you'll want to update the indoor/outdoor URLs so as to display graphs from other sensors
 - [waveshare github](https://github.com/waveshare/e-Paper/blob/master/RaspberryPi_JetsonNano/python/readme_rpi_EN.txt)
 ```